-Neuroblastomas are usually found when a child is brought to the doctor because of signs or symptoms he or she is having.
+Neuroblastomas are usually found when a child is brought to the doctor because of signs or symptoms they are having.
 If a neuroblastoma (or another type of tumor) is suspected, tests will be needed to confirm the diagnosis.

-If your child has signs or symptoms that might be caused by a neuroblastoma (or another tumor), the doctor will want to get a complete medical history to learn more about the symptoms and how long they have been present.
-The doctor might also ask if there are any possible risk factors, such as a family history of any type of cancer.
+If your child has signs or symptoms that might be caused by a neuroblastoma (or another tumor), the doctor will ask about the symptoms and how long they have been present.
+The doctor might also ask if there are any possible risk factors, such as a family history of neuroblastoma.

-The doctor will examine your child for possible signs of a neuroblastoma and other health problems.
-For example, the doctor may be able to see or feel an abnormal mass or swelling in the body or may find a child has lumps or bumps under the skin and examine your child's eyes closely.
+The doctor will examine your child for possible signs of a neuroblastoma or other health problems.
+For example, the doctor may feel the abdomen (belly) for any abnormal masses or swelling.
+The doctor might check for lumps or bumps under the skin and examine your child's eyes closely.
 They might also check child's blood pressure because sometimes neuroblastoma can cause high blood pressure.
-Neuroblastomas can sometimes grow close to the spinal cord, which can affect movement and strength in the child’s arms and legs, so the doctor will pay close attention to these.
+Neuroblastomas can sometimes grow close to the spinal cord, which can affect movement and strength in the child’s arms and legs, so the doctor may pay close attention to these.

 Some signs that could be caused by neuroblastoma, such as fever and enlarged lymph nodes, are much more likely to be caused by an infection, so the doctor might look for other signs of infection at first.

 Cells in the body make many different types of hormones.
-For example, sympathetic nerve cells normally release hormones called catecholamines, such as epinephrine (adrenaline) and norepinephrine, which enter the blood.
-Eventually the body breaks these down into metabolites (smaller pieces), which then pass out of the body in urine.
+For example, sympathetic nerve cells normally release hormones called catecholamines, such as epinephrine (adrenaline) and norepinephrine, which enter the blood and eventually break down into smaller pieces, called metabolites.
+The metabolites normally pass out of the body in urine.
 When epinephrine and norepinephrine are broken down by the body, the two most common metabolites made are:

 Other blood and urine tests: If neuroblastoma is suspected or has been found, your child’s doctor will probably order blood tests to check blood cell counts, liver and kidney function, and the balance of salts (electrolytes) in the body.
-A urinalysis (urine test) may also be done to further check kidney function.
+A urinalysis (urine test) may also be done to help check kidney function.

 Imaging tests use x-rays, magnetic fields, sound waves, or radioactive substances to create pictures of the inside of the body.
 Imaging tests can be done for a number of reasons, including: